Apt-Intel/creds-api-backend/Docs/API Endpoints Implementation.md

 - **Ensure proper error handling** in controllers and middlewares.
 - **Use the middleware chain** (`dateNormalizationMiddleware`, `sortingMiddleware`, `documentRedesignMiddleware`, `sendResponseMiddleware`) for consistent data processing and response handling.
 - **Clearly distinguish** between v1 (consumer-facing) and internal routes and controllers.
+- Implement thorough input validation for all parameters.
+- Use `validator` library for input validation and sanitization.
+- Implement detailed logging for better traceability and debugging.
+- Handle errors gracefully and provide meaningful error messages.
+- Use environment variables to control the level of error details exposed in production.

 By following these guidelines and examples, new engineers can effectively implement and maintain API endpoints, routes, controllers, and middlewares in this application.